osteele/p5-server/docs/proxy-cache.md

 the p5 server itself uses to display, for example, directory pages, the split-screen browser, and error pages.

-The `p5 proxy-cache warm` command is a work in progress, and is not completely effective.
-It does not replicate the Accept headers, and therefore can in general request a different variant of the origin resource.

 ## Disabling the Cache

 To run the server without the proxy cache, run the `p5 server` command with the